 In this section, specify the license you have procured for the Citrix ADC.
 The license could be Standard, Enterprise, and Platinum or Secure Web Gateway.

 Note: * indicates required fields.

-You need to buy a separate license (SDX 2-Instance Add-On Pack for Secure Web Gateway) for Citrix Secure Web Gateway (SWG) instances on SDX appliances.
+You must buy a separate license (SDX 2-Instance Add-On Pack for Secure Web Gateway) for Citrix Secure Web Gateway (SWG) instances on SDX appliances.
 This instance pack is different from SDX platform license or SDX instance pack.